Floating Button

 "It's definitely worse than expected.
 It shows tariffs started to bite," Robin Xing, chief China economist at Morgan Stanley, said on Bloomberg Television.
 He forecast a significant economic slowdown this quarter that could trigger more stimulus.

-The trade war has prompted many major financial institutions, including UBS Group AG and Goldman Sachs Group Inc, to lower their forecasts for China's 2025 growth to around 4% or lower in recent weeks.
+The trade war has prompted many major financial institutions, including UBS Group AG and Goldman Sachs Group Inc., to lower their forecasts for China's 2025 growth to around 4% or lower in recent weeks.
 The downbeat indicators for factories followed an earlier warning sign for China's exporters, with cargo shipments plunging possibly by as much as 60%, according to one estimate.

 New export orders fell to the lowest since December 2022 and recorded the biggest drop since April that year, when Shanghai entered a citywide pandemic lockdown.
-A subgauge indicated that employment in the manufacturing sector contracted at the worst pace since February last year, adding pressure on authorities to stabilise the job market.
+A subgauge indicated that employment in the manufacturing sector contracted at the worst pace since February last year, adding pressure on authorities to stabilize the job market.

 To help ease the pressure on exporters, Beijing this week laid out plans to help struggling firms access loans and to boost domestic consumption, but stopped short of announcing more aggressive economic stimulus.
 Instead, officials are focusing on executing the stimulus package approved in early March.